ordina-jworks/ordina-jworks.github.io/_posts/2017-12-18-Meeseeks-Box-DIY-Guide.md

 To test the service, first execute: `sudo systemctl daemon-reload` This reloads the daemon so it knows of the newly created service.
-Now we can manually start/stop/reload the service by using: `sudo systemctl start Meeseeks` where you swap out `start` with the action you want to perform.
+Now we can manually start/stop/reload the service by using: `sudo systemctl start meeseeks` where you swap out `start` with the action you want to perform.

-To make the service run at startup use: `sudo systemtl enable Meeseeks` and to disable it again, use the same command but swap out `enable` for `disable`.
+To make the service run at startup use: `sudo systemtl enable meeseeks` and to disable it again, use the same command but swap out `enable` for `disable`.

 A far more detailed explanation about this matter can be found [here.](http://nodesource.com/blog/running-your-node-js-app-with-systemd-part-1/){:target="_blank"}